 The City will continue its partnership with the Snohomish Conservation District (SCD), through the SCDs Sound Education programs, to provide education at the elementary school level.
 Topics include lessons titled "Four Drops of Rain", "It's not Fido's Fault!", "Macro Mayhem", "Salmon of Puget Sound", "Water Quality Monitoring with Test Kits", and "Water Quality Monitoring with Live Benthic Macros".
-The City anticipates execution of a new
+These classes may be held in an in person, or online format.